 Neurofibromatosis type 2, a genetic disorder

-Previous injury may also be a risk factor.
+Previous injury may also be a risk factor, but a recent study failed to confirm this.
 Meningiomas have been found in places where skull fractures have occurred.
 They've also been found in places where the surrounding membrane has been scarred.

 Some research suggests a link between meningiomas and the hormone progesterone.

-Middle-aged women are three times as likely as men to develop a meningioma.
-Most meningiomas occur between the ages of 40 and 70.
+Middle-aged women are more than twice as likely as men to develop a meningioma.
+Most meningiomas occur between the ages of 30 and 70.
 They are very rare in children.

 Because most meningiomas grow very slowly, symptoms often develop gradually, if they develop at all.
 The most common symptoms include: